gvwilson/sensibleadventures/shapers/story.md

     -   Sindy: "There aren't any levers to grab!"
     -   Dockety pulls a keyboard off a desk and throws it
         -   Hits one of the service bots
-        -   LtD protests
+        -   Patient protests
         -   The service bot immediately begins to pick up the pieces
-        -   LtD presses more buttons on the console
+        -   Patient presses more buttons on the console
         -   Maddy realizes that the console is controlling the service bots
     -   She grabs a keyboard and throws it at the console
         -   Misses